Customizing colors, fonts, styles, and backgrounds

 The color of the text.

 The background color of the element.
 You can select a color from the drop-down palette or enter the hexadecimal code for the color (e.g. #FF0000 for red).
-To look up the hexadecimal code for a color, go to Name that color.

 An image to be displayed as the background of the element.
 You can select an image by clicking the ellipsis button ( ... ), or remove an image by clicking the X button.
 Using the Background repeat setting (below), you can control whether and how the image is repeated.
 For more information, see Setting the site background.